Apr 28, 2021

 But our favorite feature that Ginger offers is Personal Trainer, a feature that will give you corresponding lessons based on your frequent mistakes.
 On top of that, Ginger supports many different languages, making them suitable for beginner learners.

 That said, the app is very versatile, packed with a built-in dictionary, thesaurus, and unlimited corrections.
-The price is $0.99/month or $8.99/year to enjoy such features.
+The price is $6.99/year to enjoy the grammar corrector features.

-After the Deadline is an open source grammar checker that’s widely compatible with many platforms, including WordPress.
-So if you are using the CMS, you can get this tool to improve your editing workflow.
+After the Deadline is an open-source grammar checker that’s widely compatible with many platforms, including WordPress.
+So if you are using the CMS, you can get this grammar corrector tool to improve your editing workflow.

 There are three types of corrections that this tool can offer: